mindsmiths/docs/docs/integrations/sms.md

 #### INFOBIP_PHONE_NUMBER{#infobip-phone-num}
 Add your phone number used as sender - go to the [Infobip Portal](https://portal.infobip.com/apps/sms) and copy your phone number (eg. 38598123456)
 #### INFOBIP_MESSAGE_RECEIVING_BASE_URL{#infobip-message-receiving_base_url}
-For receiving SMS messages and SMS delivery reports - make sure to set your receiving base URL here.
+Set your receiving base URL for SMS messages and delivery reports to: INFOBIP_MESSAGE_RECEIVING_BASE_URL.

 When you have everything ready, you can start with the setup:
 ```console